awsdocs/amazon-kendra-developer-guide/doc_source/API_GroupOrderingIdSummary.md

 # GroupOrderingIdSummary<a name="API_GroupOrderingIdSummary"></a>

-Information on the processing of `PUT` and `DELETE` actions for mapping users to their groups\.
+Summary information on the processing of `PUT` and `DELETE` actions for mapping users to their groups\.

 ## Contents<a name="API_GroupOrderingIdSummary_Contents"></a>